PdxCodeGuild/Full-Stack-Day-Class/practice/rain.md

 --------------------------
 25-MAR-2016     0    0   0
 24-MAR-2016     6    0   1
+23-MAR-2016     -    -   -
 MORE...
 ```

-The amounts are in hundredths of inches.
+The amounts are in hundredths of inches or are a `-` if the sensor was broken.

 Please download the following URL to a local file, and read that file: `https://raw.githubusercontent.com/PdxCodeGuild/Full-Stack-Day-Class/master/practice/sunnyside.rain`.